Check out these ordinary people (and a few famous people) who are truly heroes for our time.

 R.R.
 Reno: If students can be traumatized by “insensitivity” on that leafy campus, then they’re unlikely to function as effective team members in an organization that has to deal with everyday realities.
 And in any event, I don’t want to hire someone who makes inflammatory accusations at the drop of a hat.

 John Rich: There are many conservative country music singers that just won’t say anything to push back against the ideologies that aim to erase what they care about.
 Why?
 You know why.
 I hope soon we see them start to speak up.
-The country music industry is out of touch with the audience.
+The country music industry is out of touch with the audience. … Everybody’s got to stand up on their own two feet and not be afraid to express their opinions about what they see in the country.

 Mark Robinson: We’ve got to run to the trouble, folks.
 And what is the trouble?
 The trouble is the Biden administration that is seeking to turn this country into a socialist hellhole.
 The problem is Antifa, that wants to roam the streets and beat you into submission.
 The trouble is Black Lives Matter.
 It claims to care about the lives of black people, but it’s turned a blind eye while violence in black communities is taking lives at a genocidal rate.
 They’ve turned a blind eye.
 That’s where the trouble is, and that’s what we’ve got to run to. … It doesn’t matter what color you are, what nation your folks hail from, or how much money you got.
 We all share the same name.
 We are Americans.